Mifta24/auto-quotes/README.md

 # 📜 Daily Quote

-> "Positive thinking can be contagious.
-Being surrounded by winners helps you develop into a winner."
+> "Money is only a tool.
+It will take you wherever you wish, but it will not replace you as the driver."
-> — **Arnold Schwarzenegger**
+> — **Ayn Rand**

 ---